 The Board continued to strictly adhere to the Compensation and Expenses Policy which has not been modified since the Board Compensation Review conducted in 2017 with the assistance of an independent human resources consulting firm.
-Consequently, in 2019, the Board Chair was eligible for a retainer for a period of 11 months, three Trustees were eligible to receive per diems all year, one Trustee for one month, and nine Trustees and one observer were reimbursed for travel and/ or education expenses, as outlined below.
+Consequently, in 2020, the Board Chair was eligible for this retainer, four Trustees were eligible to receive per diems, and four Trustees and one observer were reimbursed for travel and/or education expenses, as outlined below.